ts-common/publish/README.md

 # Publish `.tgz` Files

-A tool to publish NPM packages from a set of `.tgz` files.
+The tool published NPM packages from a set of `.tgz` files.